 Manchester UMC: COVID-19 Response

 As all of our communities seek to mitigate the spread of the COVID-19 virus, Manchester United Methodist Church is committed to following best practices to care for the health of those in our community.
-We will follow the direction of the Michigan Governor and the guidance of the Michigan Area Bishop while striving to create a safe environment for all.
+We will follow the direction of the state and county health departments and the guidance of the Michigan Area Bishop while striving to create a safe environment for all.

 Online Worship & Virtual Coffee Hour